To be issued a residence card, you must go to the police in the place where you live. You have to book an appointment in advance.

 The police will order a National ID number for you.
 You do not have to do anything to get this.

-To find out whether or not your family members can apply to come and live with you in Norway, you must read the decision from the UDI.
-The decision will say whether or not there is a possibility for family immigration.
+To find out whether or not your family members can apply to come and live with you in Norway, you must read the decision from UDI.
+The decision will state whether or not there is a possibility for family immigration.